Regenleif's Guide to Druiding

 (and so on)

-If you are reading this and realize your Focus/Vitality distribution differs from these, do not worry!
-Just calculate what it should be, and as you level work to equalize it again.
+If you are reading this and realizing your Focus/Vitality distribution differs from these, do not worry!
+As you level work to equalize it again.

 The biggest temptation for a new player is to instantly align all available Skill Points, however this causes huge trouble later on.
 At levels 15, 30, 60, 90, 120, 150, 180, and 210 your maximum skill level will increase by five.
-This means that if you have three skills at 5/5 and you hit level 15, all of the sudden these skills will have 5/10 points!
-The best thing to at lower levels is not to spend all your skill points in three skills, but two, so when you hit the next increase you can immediately align your spare points and skill power will also receive a large boost.
+This means that if you have three skills at 5/5 when you reach level 15, all of the sudden those skills have 5/10 points!
+The best thing to do at lower levels is not to spend all your skill points in three skills, but two, so when you hit the next increase you can immediately align your spare points and greatly boost your spellpower.
 However, which skills should you use?

-From levels 1-30, the only skills you should have points in are Lightning Strike and Natures Touch.
-At level 15, when the max assignable points bumps up to 10, you will have 6 extra skill points to assign: max Lightning Strike, and then build up Natures Touch.
-At level 30 you will be able to max out Strike and Touch again with 5 points remaining, place these in Shield of Bark and begin building that up every level.
-From now on the max will increase every 30 levels instead of every 15, so you will begin to be able to max three: I advise Lightning Strike, Shield of Bark, and Nature's Touch.
-After every increase now, you will start having more and more excess skill points (beyond those needed for the next boost): invest those in Strangling Vines.
+From levels 1-30, the only skills you should have points in are Lightning Strike and Shield of Bark.
+Skills at level 1 cannot be interrupted by mobs, so cast Nature's Touch to keep yourself alive and use Shield of Bark when tackling tough mobs.
+At level 15, when the max assignable points bumps up to 10, max Lightning Strike first and then max Shield of Bark as your level.
+When you reach level 30 you will be able to max out Strike and Bark again with 5 points remaining, now you can place these in Nature's Touch and begin building Nature's Touch up with every level.
+From now on the skill cap will increase every 30 levels instead of every 15, so you will be able to max those three skills comfortably and start bringing in a fourth skill with the excess skills points (beyond those needed for the next skill level cap increase): invest the extras in Strangling Vines (if you have energy regeneration gear or gold to buy some) or Meditate (otherwise)

 Note that the maximum skill level is 50.
-Say I have 45 skill points in Nature's Touch, and I equip a +10 Nature's Touch ring: the skill will say and behave at level 50, despite there being more than 50 skill points aligned therein.
+Say I have 45 skill points in Nature's Touch, and I equip a +10 Nature's Touch ring, the skill will be capped at level 50, despite there being more than 50 skill points aligned therein.

-It is important not to reach for level 50 skills: yes, they are the highest skill level, yes, it feels good to have a maxed skill, but.... the energy costs are usually far above your capabilities, and by devoting all your gear to one skill you weaken your other skills.
+Also note that it is important not to reach beyond your level for level 50 skills: yes, they are the highest skill level, yes, it feels good to have a maxed skill, but.... the energy costs are usually far above your energy regeneration, and by devoting all your gear to one skill you weaken all your other skills.
 Lead not into temptation!
-Keep your skills at your "pre-scribed maximum" for your level.
-It is far more efficient to have 4 skills at your level max than 2 stretched.
+Keep your skills at the skill cap for your level.
+It is far more effective to have 4 skills at your current max than 2 stretched up to 50.

 For your Weaponry, stay away from that high-damage two-handed hammer and stick with your Staff.
-Every class has their abilities limited to certain weapon types, so using non-Druid weapons will not help you!
-While there are a variety of "No-Class" weapons that you can equip, your weapon ability will not increase and you will be forever stuck at 5 attack and limited damage.
-By using a Totem or Staff (the weapons Druids can use - Totems will be explained later in this guide) you can increase their respective abilities and gain increased hit-chance and damage.
-So ditch the hammer, and use that crappy staff: it will pay off.
+Every class has abilities limited to certain weapon types, so using non-Druid weapons will not help you!
+Druids get two unique weapon types: Staffs and Totems.
+While there are a variety of "No-Class" weapons that you can equip, using them will not increase your weapon ability so you will be forever stuck at 5 attack and very limited damage.
+By using a Totem or Staff, you can increase their respective abilities and gain increased attack and damage.
+So ditch the hammer, and use that crappy staff you got from the storyline: it will pay off.

-When you are level 30, you will need a Totem and the Totem ability.
-Venture into Shalemont, if you have not done so already, and find the person with "Totem Trainer" above their heads.
-While leveling, try and pick every Mushroom you can see (you trade in Fettlecaps and Milkstalks to the Herbalist for nice health/energy potions and loads of xp) and complete the other lady's quest as soon as you can: it will unlock a shop where you can buy your first Totem!
+When you around level 30, you should get the Totem and the Totem ability.
+Venture into Shalemont and find the NPC with "Totem Trainer" above their heads.
+While leveling in Shalemont, try and pick every Mushroom you can see (you trade in Fettlecaps and Milkstalks to the Herbalist for nice health/energy potions and loads of xp) and complete the other NPC quests as soon as you can: they will unlock a shop where you can buy your first Totem!
 You have been saving your money, right?
 Now is when you splurge on a cool new weapon.
-Unless you find someone selling a Totem, open the shop and look for the Totems.
-Buy either the most expensive or least expensive totem.
+Unless you find someone selling a Totem (highly unlikely), open the shop and look for the Totems.
+Buy the least expensive one.
 You will use this totem until level ~75.
+At last!
+No more wandering the lands hoping your walking stick does not break!
+You will never touch a staff again.

-For Armor, most players use armor they think is beneficial (due to a slight increase in armor) but actually degrades them (due to Weight).
-Weight is an attribute placed on almost every piece of armor that lowers your maximum energy (it does NOT lower your movement speed!).
-More weight means less energy, which is important at lower levels.
-Essentially, keep your quest armor (Woodland and Meadowsun), however try to get Woven Silverleaf (not regular Silverleaf, Woven Silverleaf has a nice energy boost).
+For Armor, most players use gear they think is beneficial (due to having more armor) but actually degrades them (due to weight).
+Weight is an attribute placed on almost every piece of armor that lowers your maximum energy (it does NOT lower your movement speed!
+I learned this through running across Lirs naked over and over again...).
+More weight means less energy, which is quite important at lower levels.
+Use your quest armor (Woodland and Meadowsun), however try to get Woven Silverleaf (not the regular Silverleaf from Farcrag, Woven Silverleaf has a nice energy boost).
 Woven Silverleaf is dropped from any of the three bosses in Dustwhither Catacombs (in the three extreme rooms), however I recommend asking level 80+ Druids if they still have their Woven Silverleaf armor, as acquiring a set yourself is a difficult task.
+Do not pay for armor!
+Shame on those pretentious level 80 Druids who wish to charge you!
+They must not have read my guide...
+It is imperative that you save up as much gold as you can during your low levels.

-For jewelry, it will be a fair while (level 80+) until you start wearing gear that adds skill points and is all-around actually useful.
-In the meantime, there will be various minor gear choices available, and you can follow the general outline below:
+For Jewelry, it will be a fair while (level 80+) until you start wearing gear that adds skill points and is all-around actually useful.
+In the meantime, there will be various minor gear choices available from quests and drops, and you can follow the general outline below to decide what to wear.

 "Skill Direct Boost" signifies gear that adds directly to a skill.
 So...
 A ring may add +200 healing to Nature's Touch.